Improve your financial position in seven ways using your cash flow budget

 5. Prepare for expenses you might need to cover even if you don't know the exact amount.
 It will help you understand the effect of the transaction when you reflect on it in future and it will stop you from ending up out of pocket.

-payments.
+6. Budget for SARS' expenses like provisional tax and income tax payments.
 Also remember the monthly EMP201 and VAT201 submissions you need make.
 This way you won't incur extra penalties.

 Remember inflation when you prepare a budget based on the previous year's financial information.
 Most costs like bank charges, insurance etc. go up every year due to inflation.
 But this doesn't mean you can rely on incremental budgeting